Rick, Dave and I visit our Horton relatives in 2025

 John M Horton III 1777 – 1860

-After the American Revolution, John M. Horton III relocated from Stafford County all the way west to Scott County.
+After the American Revolution, John M. Horton III relocated from Stafford County to Scott County, all the way west across the state.
+The rest of his Horton ancestors resided in this county or nearby Big Stone Gap.
 He was one of ten children.
-The rest of the Horton ancestors lived in this county or nearby Big Stone Gap.
+At the age of 23, he married Jane Sargent in 1800 and went on to have 12 children.